YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAPBAD
 -------------------

-MAPBAD, xxxx for yyyy does not exist
+MAPBAD, xxxx aaaa for yyyy bbbb does not exist

 GDE Information: This indicates that a NAME points to a REGION or a REGION points to a SEGMENT that does not exist. xxxx is the missing object. yyyy describes the type of the object.
 When you enter the VERIFY or EXIT command, GDE displays this message after it verifies the global directory.